appijumbo/simonGame/README.md

 ***

-In addition to Free code Camps requirements, further aims were added including:
+In addition to Free code Camps requirements, further aims to focus on both UX and JS were added including:

   * a reasonable UI/UX